mr-doc/mr-doc/packages/mr-doc-parser/README.md

 ### Parsers

-The parser is using the Factory Pattern to simply the task of creating a language agnostic parser.
+The parser is using the Factory Pattern to simplify the task of creating a language agnostic parser.
 By simply passing the parser's options such as the `language` and `version`, the factory will create an instance of a parser based on those criteria.
 This instance will have a unified `parse` method.

 Currently supported parsers: